 Lionsgate did their fair share to sell this stinker and aided the release with an expensive marketing push. $18.42M were spent on TV ads (as per iSpotTV) and after other traditional advertising and distribution expenses, the domestic P&A costs were certainly north of $35M.
 Hellboy bowed against Little, After and Missing Link.
 While Hellboy was the only R-rated comic book fare in the marketplace, the endless glut of these movies had holdovers Shazam! and Captain Marvel in release and the pic would have competition with the Pet Sematary remake in its second frame — and Avengers: Endgame was set for release in just two weeks.

 Hellboy came in well below estimates at $12,045,147 — placing #3 for the weekend led by Shazam!.
 Auds gave the movie a toxic C Cinemascore and it plunged 67.2% to $3,951,098 in its second frame.
-When Avengers: Endgame opened and took most of the marketplace for itself, Hellboy sank 91% to $355,000 and will likely close its domestic run with a terrible $21,903,748.
+When Avengers: Endgame opened and took most of the marketplace for itself, Hellboy sank 91% to $354,575 and the domestic run closed with a terrible $21,903,748.
 Lionsgate would see returned about $12M after theaters take their percentage of the gross.

 Hellboy has been released in the majority of international markets and has so far performed poorly.
 The offshore cume stands at $18,166,711 from 40 territories.
 A few countries are set to open through June and a China date is TBD.
 More as the overseas numbers come in…